bazelbuild/proposals/designs/2023-12-07-remote-local-fallback-respects-declarations.md

 # Abstract

 The flag `--remote_local_fallback` makes it possible for remotely executed action spawns that fail to fallback to the `local` spawn strategy.
-This proposal seeks to treat spawn retries behave identically to actions tagged with `no-remote`.
+This proposal seeks to treat spawn retries identically to actions tagged with `no-remote`.

 # Background